Where's My Moodle Site?

 c) if you are a student, the site is hidden from students (see timeline below)

 Site Availability Timeline

-- Most Moodle course sites are automatically created some weeks before the start of the semester.
+- Most Moodle course sites are created during the pre-registration period for that term.

 - When created, they are hidden from students and only instructors and others in editing roles can see them.